rnakato/DROMPA3/README.md

 # DROMPA3 README

-Please direct bug reports and questions about usage to rnakato@iam.u-tokyo.ac.jp.

 # 1. Overview
 DROMPA (DRaw and Observe Multiple enrichment Profiles and Annotation) is a program for user-friendly and flexible ChIP-seq pipelining.
 DROMPA can be used for quality check, PCRbias filtering, normalization, peak calling, visualization and other multiple analyses of ChIP-seq data.
 DROMPA is specially designed so that it is easy to handle, and for users without a strong bioinformatics background.